salaimuniselvam-s/streaming-app/Readme.md

 ## Application Flow

 - Register an admin
-- Add plans the customer using Update Plan Button on top of the admin home page
+- Add plans to the customer using Update Plan Button on top of the admin home page
 - Upload Videos to the C Stream through Upload Video Button
 - Register a Customer
-- Now you can watch the movies uploaded by the Admin for your plan and also you can add movies to your Favourites List.
+- Now you can watch the movies uploaded by the Admin for your plan and also you can add movies to your Favourites List & You can Create a Friend Group.

 ## Preview